Workshops, Groups & Events

 This mindfulness and self-care workshop from the Student Wellbeing Service aims to provide you with a space to take a moment and engage in activities to support your wellbeing.
 The workshop will provide an opportunity to think about how to adopt self-care in your daily routine through tools and practical tips to decompress, refocus and relax

-Breathe your stress and anxiety away
+Breathe your (exam) stress and anxiety away

 This workshop from the Student Wellbeing Service introduces some breathing techniques that could help in moments of unwelcome stress and anxiety.

-In person: Tuesday, October 17th, 12pm
+In Person: Tuesday, May 21st, 12pm

 Sleep better: Why sleep matters and how to improve it